 The journey to Sri Lanka will surely open your eyes, heart, and mind in new ways and give you an entirely new perspective to view the world.
 Your experience of integrating into the Sri Lankan community will take you on a journey of self-discovery, increase your self-confidence and foster a greater sense of appreciation for the small things in life.

 Overall, the experience of volunteering in Sri Lanka would be an experience of a lifetime, that you’ll cherish forever.

-There are no specifications – your enthusiasm, open-mindedness, passion and sincerity will be enough for being a part of any of the projects.
-For the Disabled Care Program, knowing the basics of physiotherapy will act as an added advantage.
+There are no specifications – your enthusiasm, open-mindedness, passion, and sincerity will be enough for being a part of any of the projects.

 However, there are certain prerequisites that one must keep in mind before planning for a volunteering tryst.